Frequently Asked Questions

 • The application does not spell out sufficiently clearly and succinctly how the case will definitely establish a precedent that will be binding on authorities and confer a real benefit on a wide range of persons; often we see a compelling argument in favour of the benefit to one or a small group of plaintiffs on a particular set of facts but insufficient assurance that a ruling will avoid the need for similar cases in slightly different factual scenarios

-• It does not set out precisely what financial support is sought, what elements make that up and what will be the consequences of the various possible outcomes
+• It does not set out precisely what financial support is sought, what elements make that up and what Law for Change’s liability will be in various outcomes (win, lose, draw)

 • It does not explain why the approach is being made to us now and why other funding sources will not be available or sufficient to cover some or all elements of the case